monarch-initiative/vertebrate-breed-ontology/docs/ontologymodeling/axioms.md

         - example: ‘Kanaani (Cat)’ VBO:0100137 has_foundation_stock ‘African Wildcat’ NCBITaxon:61377

 **Notes**:
-- a term can have multiple “has foundation stock” SubClassOf
+- A term can have multiple “has foundation stock” SubClassOf
    - example: 'Himalayan (Cat)' (VBO:0100117) was created from a cross of individuals from 'Siamese (Cat)' (VBO:0100221) and 'Persian (Cat)' (VBO:0100188)
 - A lot of the information about “foundation stock” is provided in breed descriptions and histories issued by the breed sources.
 These sources are recorded as “source” annotation of the SubClassOf axiom.
 - Currently, a lot of “foundation stock” information is available in the “description of origin” annotation, and not yet as “SubClassOf” annotation.
 Ongoing work extract this information from the free text note to create these “SubClassOf” annotations.